cvclcm/ePTM_v2/README.md

 This is a scientific model that has been developed with the following core principles:
 1. Be self-consistent across multiple scales of motion and include realistic physical and biological processes
 2. Be nimble and scalable enough to be deployed for multi-decadal population dynamics simulations and be versatile enough to be used either as a standalone or as a component of a larger modeling ecosystem while yet retaining state-of-the-art numerical sophistication and realism
-3. Be borne out of an inclusive and transparent process through multi-entity collaboration which utilizes hiqgh-quality scientific data, a multidisciplinary development team and active stakeholder engagement with domain experts and decision makers in the California Central Valley.
+3. Be borne out of an inclusive and transparent process through multi-entity collaboration which utilizes high-quality scientific data, a multidisciplinary development team and active stakeholder engagement with domain experts and decision makers in the California Central Valley.

-The ePTM v1.0 was developed in collboration between the National Marine Fisheries Service, the California Department of Fish and Wildlife, and the United States Bureau of Reclamation.
+The ePTM v1.0 was developed in collboration between the National Marine Fisheries Service, the California Department of Fish and Wildlife, and the United States Geological Survey.
 This model extended the DSM2-PTM model to include a suite of possible fish behaviors.
 With subsequent generous support from the Bureau of Reclamation to integrate the model into the Chinook Salmon Life Cycle Model, and to participate in stakeholder engagement to aid in brainstorming the model, and from the California Department of Fish and Wildlife to combine multiscalar data sources to develop a more fundamental understanding of migratory movements of salmonids, version 2.0 was developed with improved hydrodynamic representations of the flow and more realistic behavior models.

 Throguhout the model development process, we have engaged with the local, regional and federal stakeholder community.
 A history of our engagements and stakeholder supplied behavioral hypothesis which are in various stages of evaluation with the model can be found here: [Link](https://oceanview.pfeg.noaa.gov/wrlcm/resources) under the *Workshops* and *Stakeholder shared documents* tabs, respectively.